Derpford/pathways/pathways.md

 ## Rolling without a Path

 Sometimes you may want to use one of your stats without an appropriate Path to support it.
-In these cases, you roll 1d8 plus that stat as normal, but two caveats apply: firstly, your target may choose any stat to defend with--and will likely choose one that grants them use of a Path and additional dice--and secondly, you cannot score Crippling Blows against your target when you are rolling without a Path.
+In these cases, you roll 1d8 plus that stat as normal, but two caveats apply: firstly, your target may choose any stat to defend with--and will likely choose one that grants them use of a Path and additional dice--and secondly, you cannot score Crescendos against your target when you are rolling without a Path.

 # Advancement